oc-code/Tree_Services_Marketing_Analysis/README.md

 esri location data: https://doc.arcgis.com/en/esri-demographics/latest/data-browser/data-browser.htm

-*** Special thanks Michael Monzillo for working with me and resolved the GIS problem which is finding the middle point between a predetermined set of zip codes of interest, and determining a marketing radius which will include all of those zipcodes using US Census Bureau geographic data and geospatial operations.
+*** Special thanks to Michael Monzillo for walking me through the GIS problem (see target location distribution map and further study) using sf and tigris libraries to find the center point between a predetermined set of zip codes of interest, and determining a marketing radius which will include all of those zipcodes using US Census Bureau geographic data and geospatial operations.